JJPR030803/NetGuard/docs/sniffer/index.md

 # Sniffer Module

-The Sniffer module is the core network packet capture and processing engine of the Network Security Suite.
+The Sniffer module is the core network packet capture and processing engine of NetGuard.
 It provides real-time packet capture, filtering, and storage capabilities.

 ## Overview